Track mileage automatically

 Business vehicle expense deductions

-The IRS offers a standard $0.67 per mile deduction in 2024 for every eligible mile of business-related travel, but you may also claim actual expenses for your car, such as depreciation.
-After determining how much of your driving is for business, you can deduct that fraction of your expenses.
+The IRS offers a standard $0.70 per mile deduction in 2025 and a $0.67 per mile deduction in 2024 for every eligible mile of business travel, but you may also claim actual expenses for your car-related costs, such as depreciation or maintenance.
+After determining how much of your driving is for business, you can deduct that part of your expenses.

 The savings from a well-filed tax return can make all the difference for your small business.
-But knowing the deductions you’re eligible for is only half the process; you also need to document your expenses before you can file an itemized deduction.
-Ultimately, the best deduction for your business will depend on your family status and business-related expenses.
+However, knowing the deductions you’re eligible for is only half the process; you must also document your expenses before you can file an itemized deduction.
+Ultimately, the best deduction for your business will depend on your filing status and the amount of expenses you’ve incurred in a tax year.

 Tired of logging mileage by hand?